cpp-cat/bettercare4.me/README.md

 -
   - Create a keypair for play instance: play1-kp.pem
   - Start the spark cluster and create a cassandra cluster
-    - Put the private DNS of the spark master onto data/spark-prod.yaml : spark://ip-10-40-46-177:7077
+    - Put the private DNS of the spark master onto data/spark-prod.yaml : `spark://ip-10-40-46-177:7077` (THIS IP FORMAT, See Spark cluster status page)
-    - Put the public DNS of the cassandra master onto data/cassandra-prod.yaml
+    - Put the private IP of the cassandra master onto data/cassandra-prod.yaml
     - Commit those changes and push it to github master
   - Create  ubuntu linux ec2 instance having java 7:
     - Instance type: m3.large